Unbanning of violent video games in Germany

 Straftaten gegen die öffentliche Ordnung – Gegen ein Verbot von Action-Computerspielen (lit.
-Offenses against public order - Against a ban on action computer games) was a successful German petition launched on June 5, 2009, meant to reverse a government plan to ban violent games from the country.
-The German government eventually reversed its decision and sided with the gamers.
+Offenses against public order - Against a ban on action computer games) was a successful petition launched in Germany on June 5, 2009.
+The petition opposed a proposed government ban on the production and distribution of violent games.
+The German government ultimately reversed its position and did not implement the proposed ban.

 Background

-A "string of unrest in Germany over violence in video games" prompted the German government to work on a bill to ban violent video games.
+In the days following the Winnenden school shooting in March 2009, several politicians called for legal actions, including a ban on violent video games.
+In May 2009, some families of the victims issued an open letter addressed to German President Horst Köhler, Chancellor Angela Merkel and Minister-President of Baden-Württemberg Günther Oettinger, echoing calls for a ban on violent video games.
 In June 2009, "the country's 16 interior ministers asked the Bundestag to ban the creation and distribution of games involving violent acts against human or human-like characters.
 Government criticism of video games had been growing since a school shooting in March was linked to online-shooter Counter-Strike".
 This plan drew ire from the German gaming community, which resulted in an online petition to challenge the German government decision.

 The petition itself reads (in an English translation):

 Aftermath

 The e-petition eventually reached 73,000 signatures, prompting a government review.
 Officials have stated that the German government will focus on "educating citizens about the country's USK game ratings standard", instead of changing the current legislation.
-The creator of the 73,000-signature petition was actually allowed by the government to speak in front of the country's Committee on Petitions and he "argued that banning violent games would be a misstep, and that further education on games and the media would be a better goal for Germany".
+The creator of the petition was actually allowed by the government to speak in front of the country's Committee on Petitions and he "argued that banning violent games would be a misstep, and that further education on games and the media would be a better goal for Germany".